Know your education benefit eligiblity

 Scan and email copies of your VA CoE, DD214, and if you are changing the school to which your benefits are being paid, submit a “print page” copy of the completed VA’s Change of Program Form, from the VA’s application website to our Certifying Official at email@example.com.
 NOTE: If you have not received a CoE from the VA, you should be able to see an eligibility page on your eBenefits account.
 You can print page and submit a copy of that page until you are able to submit a copy of your official CoE.

-All transcripts must be submitted online.
+Transcripts must be submitted online.
 ULV school code: 001216.
-For undergraduate degrees, submit your Joint Services Transcripts by visiting the ACE (American Council on Education) website ACE Military and Veteran Students to order online.
+For undergraduate degrees only, submit your JST (Joint Services Transcript) online via the ACE (American Council on Education) link: ACE Military and Veteran Students.

 Request a meeting with the program related academic advisor/counselor